MrChromebox.techMrChromebox.tech

 3. Run the Firmware Utility Script.

 4. If you are flashing Full ROM firmware, the script will prompt you to make a backup of your stock firmware.
-Store it in a safe place (Google Drive, another PC, etc), as reverting to stock firmware without a backup is more difficult and has some limitations.
+Store it in a safe place (Google Drive, another PC, etc), as reverting to stock firmware without a backup is more difficult and has some limitations (you can easily lose your VPD and HWID).

 5. Assuming no errors occur, power off the device using the script menu option.